We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 Meeting recording laws vary by jurisdiction.
 In the US alone, some states require all-party consent while others require only one-party consent.
 When a bot joins as an additional participant, it triggers recording notifications that may not apply to your situation, or conversely, may not adequately notify participants depending on local regulations.

-We are not lawyers, and this isn't legal advice.
-But we can say that the simpler your recording setup, the fewer compliance questions you have to answer.
+We aren't lawyers, and this isn't legal advice.
+But we can say that the simpler your recording setup, the fewer compliance questions you'll typically need to answer.

 5. It Signals That You Don't Trust Your Own Attention